martinctc/surveytoolbox/README.md

 Note: Previously named 'surveytools', but now renamed to 'surveytoolbox' avoid confusion with another similar package of the same name (8th March 2019).

+12th Jan 2020 - Functions relating to modelling have now been moved to a new package [modeltoobox](https://www.github.com/martinctc/modeltoobox).

 ### Contact me
 ---
 Please feel free to submit suggestions and report bugs: <https://github.com/martinctc/surveytoolbox/issues>